 Since 1891, Hecla Mining Company has distinguished itself as a respected precious metals producer.
 Our code of conduct demonstrates our commitment and standards of ethics and integrity in every aspect of our business.

 Hecla operates in the lowest risk-rated jurisdictions with the most robust regulatory frameworks for environmental compliance, health and safety protections, community engagement, and corporate governance.
-For example, Alaska, Nevada and Idaho were named by the Fraser Institute as being among the top 10 jurisdictions in the Investment Attractiveness Index in the world.
+For example, Alaska, Idaho, Nevada, and Quebec were named by the Fraser Institute as being among the top 10 jurisdictions in the Investment Attractiveness Index in the world.

 Hecla Québec, as a member of the Mining Association of Canada and Québec Mining Association, is complying with the required Toward Sustainable Mining (TSM) initiative which is recognized as one of the best in class mining management systems.